crillab/jkahypar/native-kahypar/README.md

 ../gradlew dist
 ```

-This will create the `libkahypar` shared library for your OS in the `dist`
+This will create the `libkahypar` shared library for your OS and architecture
-directory at the root of the project.
+in the `dist` directory at the root of the project.
 Currently, only **Linux** and **macOS** are supported.
 If you use a different OS, you can edit [this configuration file](build.gradle)
 and, in the section *System Dependent Configuration*, add the condition